maarten-pennings/Lego-Mindstorms/ms4/faq.md

 By the way, if you open a serial port to the Python REPL (see other question), and press ^C you stop the run-time (?).
 If you then close REPL and start the Lego mindstorms app, it believes the hub firmware is broken and suggest to flash it again.
-You could. you could also just powercycle the the hub (or press ^D for soft reset) while still in REPL.
+You could do that.
+You could also just powercycle the hub (or press ^D for soft reset while still in REPL).

 ## What software version is current?